Preet-Sojitra/imgcv/README.md

 img.show()
 ```

+## Documentation

+The official documentation is hosted on Read the Docs: [imgcv Documentation](https://imgcv.readthedocs.io/en/latest/index.html)

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.